All Episodes

 Ditto in New Jersey.

-If it goes all the way to California, latest polling data in California, which is in early June, has uh Trump and Cruz tied.
+If it goes all the way to California, latest polling data in California, which is in early June, has Trump and Cruz tied.

-Uh so and it's it's fascinating to me that everybody wants this over.
+And it's fascinating to me that everybody wants this over.

 Or at least they're saying things that make it look like they want this to be over.